andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 Spring Security 5 automatically configures an OAuth2 client by just specifying the _issuer_ uri value as part of the predefined spring property _spring.security.oauth2.client.provider.[id].issuer-uri_.

-For OAuth2 clients you always have to specify the client registration (with client id, client secret, authorization grant type, redirect uri to your client callback and optionally the scope).
+For OAuth2 clients you have to specify the client registration, which usually consists of `client id`, `client secret`, `authorization grant type`, `redirect uri` to your client callback and optionally the `scope`.
+With Spring Security 5.2.0 you can use the authorization code grant with PKCE.
+This is the recommend grant type for this kind of application meanwhile. (see https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-3.1.1)

+To make use of this grant type, make sure you have a public client and just omit the client secret.
+If you want to make sure PKCE is being used, you can specify `client-authentication-method` to `none`. (as in the code below)

 The client registration requires an OAuth2 provider.
 If you want to use your own provider you have to configure at least the _issuer uri_.
 We want to change the default user name mapping for the user identity as well ( using the user name instead of the default value 'sub').